mharnold/spiderosm/README.txt

  http://docs.python-guide.org/en/latest/starting/install/win/

 Install the packages spiderosm depends on with the python installer (pip)
+% pip install pyproj
+% pip install numpy
+% pip install shapely
+  shapely requires geos library, on Mac: "%brew install geos"
-% pip install pyshp
+% pip install pylev
 % pip install geojson
 % pip install imposm
+  imposm loads psycopg2 (postgis interface! imposm needs protobuf / protoc, on Mac: "%brew install protobuf --with-python" impost needs tokyo-cabinet, on Mac: "%brew install tokyo-cabinet"
-% pip install pylev
+% pip install pyspatialite
+  if trouble with this, comment out spatialite in make_portland_osm_pnwk.py
-% pip install Shapely
+ % pip install pyshp
+  for importing shapefiles

 (For windows, instructions for installing pip are at the same link given above.)
 Additional packages are probably needed.
-These will be 'announced' to you when you at run time.
+These will be 'announced' to you when they are found missing at run time.

 If you haven't done so already, clone (download) spiderOSM from the github repository, and cd to that directory.